Trevor Lawrence Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Recent Performances

-- In last week's outing against the Titans, Lawrence threw for 273 yards while completing 69.7% of his passes, while tossing one touchdown with one interception.
+- In last week's matchup with the Titans, Lawrence completed 69.7% of his passes for 273 yards, while throwing one touchdown with one interception.

-- He also tacked on 28 yards on seven carries, averaging four yards per carry while rushing for one touchdown.
+- Lawrence tacked on seven carries for 28 yards, averaging four yards per attempt while scoring one touchdown in the running game.

-- Over his last three games, Lawrence has put up 696 passing yards (232.0 per game) while going 62-for-91 (68.1% completion percentage) and throwing two touchdowns and three interceptions.
+- Over his last three games, Lawrence has collected 696 passing yards (232.0 per game) while connecting on 62 of 91 passes (68.1% completion percentage), with two touchdowns and three interceptions.

-- He's also figured in the ground game, with 91 rushing yards (30.3 ypg) on 21 carries with two rushing touchdowns.
+- He's also carried the ball 21 times for 91 yards and two touchdowns, averaging 30.3 yards per game.

 Lawrence's Jacksonville Teammates